 Kids will learn while they search for the little bat.
 Use this preschool Halloween game printable to help kids learn colors, alphabet, numbers, shapes, sight words, etc.

-Today I created a fun preschool Halloween game for you.
-The activity includes a variety of printable hats and a cute little bat.
+Today I want to share a bat-themed version of the same fun game with you…. a preschool Halloween game.
+The printable activity includes a variety of printable hats and a cute little bat.
 It’s easy to use the fun game to practice color recognition or identification, but you can also use it to work on additional early childhood concepts.

 Little Bat, Little Bat

 Play the little bat game with 1 or with a classroom of children.
 To play, place the colorful hats face up on a table or in a pocket chart.
 While children close their eyes or turn their heads, hide the little bat behind one of the hats.

 Children can take turns trying to guess where the bat is hiding by saying “Little bat, little bat are you under the orange hat?”…or “Little bat, little bat are you under the purple hat?”
 As kids select a color, lift that hat to see if the bat is underneath.
 Continue until the bat’s hiding place is discovered.
 The child who uncovers the bat can hide it for the next round.

 I like to make resources that can be used in many ways.
 If your kids already know their colors, you can use this printable to work on additional concepts.